Medical service pricing:

-The Common Measures Set is comprised of more than 55 measures of healthcare quality and value.
-In this section of the website, the performance results are reported by the nine Accountable Communities for Health (ACH) regions and by the major health insurance market sectors.
+Statewide performance results are reported by the nine Accountable Communities of Health (ACH) regions and by the major health insurance market sectors.
 Patients, based on residence, are grouped into the nine ACHs to produce the regional results.
-Similarly, patients, based on their insurance coverage, are grouped by their insurance coverage -- commercial, Medicaid and the Washington Health Benefits Exchange -- to produce results by these three insurance market sectors.
+Similarly, patients, based on their insurance coverage, are grouped by their insurance coverage -- commercial, Medicaid and the Washington Health Benefits Exchange -- to produce results by these three types of insurance.